jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 - _SecondaryPipelineBucket_ - (optional) if you have a secondary region you are deploying to set this to the `CrossAccountCMK` export value from the `CrossAccountRegional` stack for your secondary region.
 - _SecondaryCrossAccountCMK_ - (optional) if you have a secondary region you are deploying to set this to the `PipelineBucket` export value from the `CrossAccountRegional` stack for your secondary region.

 > NOTE: currently the `CrossAccountDeploy.yaml` only supports a two region deployment.
-We hope to expand upon that soon.
+I hope to expand upon that soon.

 That is all that is needed to create a pipeline that is cross account/cross region.
 For an example pipeline that uses the values above please look at the `ExampleProjectPipelineSimple.yaml`.